NHRS Timeline

 NHRS celebrates its 50th anniversary on July 1.

-The Decennial Retirement Commission, a statutory commission charged with reviewing and making recommendations to endure the long-term viability of NHRS, meets in 2017.
+The Decennial Retirement Commission, a statutory commission charged with reviewing and making recommendations to ensure the long-term viability of NHRS, meets in 2017.
 The final report found that despite its below-average funded status, NHRS “costs are low in comparison to the national average” and its current actuarial assumptions “are more conservative than most public plans.”
 The commission agreed on a dozen recommendations, most of which related to funding and to the post-retirement employment of NHRS retirees by participating employers.
 Several recommendations led to legislation being filed.

 NHRS revised its Mission, Vision, and Values statement to be more concise and forward-focused – “To provide secure retirement benefits and superior service.”